-A house to call my own
+A home to call my own

-Landed homes offer spaciousness, ample living area and privacy that condominium developments may lack.
-The estates where landed neighborhoods are located are generally more spacious and with wider inroads that are dotted with trees and shrubs.
-In addition, the prestige of owning the piece of land where your home is built, is definitely a sense of pride for the home-owner.
-Landed properties usually come with a garden porch and car park lots, some developments are also well-connected to major expresswways and in close proximity to MRT stations.
+Landed properties include bungalows, detached, semi-detached, terraces and cluster homes.
+These luxurious housings offer spaciousness, ample living area, exclusivity and privacy at a lower density living enclave.
+Landed properties’ estates are spacious and surrounded with lush greeneries.
+The prestige of owning a piece of land to build your home is definitely a sense of pride for home-owners in Singapore.
+These landed properties often come with private garden porch and car park lots.
+Most of them are also well-connected to major expressways and in close proximity to MRT stations.